AMAPCEO operates from the grassroots up.

 The Board of Directors consists of:

-- Twelve District Directors, each directly elected and representing one of AMAPCEO's geographic districts; and
+- eleven District Directors, each directly elected and representing one of AMAPCEO's geographic districts; and

-- Four Executive Officers, who together form the Executive Committee: the President, Vice-President, Secretary, and Treasurer, each elected at the ADC.
+- four Executive Officers: the President, Vice-President, Secretary, and Treasurer, each elected at the ADC.